 His compositions have been performed in the UK, Europe, North and South America, Africa and S.E.Asia.
 They are published currently by eight different publishers.

 Richard’s teaching career spanned 34 years in four schools (32 of which were as Director of Music) culminating at St Helen’s School in Northwood, London.

 As an organist, he plays regularly in churches throughout his local area, and has performed in several cathedrals - including Barcelona, Singapore, Nairobi and Jakarta.

-He is a Senior Examiner, Trainer and Moderator for the London College of Music, travelling, since 1989, to many centres in Europe, North and South America, Africa and the Far East.
+He is a Senior Examiner, Trainer and Moderator for the London College of Music, travelling, since 1989, to many centres in UK, Europe, North and South America, Africa and S.E.Asia.
 He continues to enjoy this work, drawing on his long experience of music-making and working with young people.

 As a conductor he has given performances of many large-scale choral works, orchestral works, operas and musicals.
 He has directed three chamber choirs, including Chanticleer and Hitchin Orpheus Choir.
 His performing experience with piano, organ, harpsichord, trumpet, trombone and guitar also informs his examining work.

-Richard has written a highly successful GCSE music guide, published by Longman (Pearson Education), and he is a member of ALCS (Authors’ Licensing and Collecting Society Ltd).
+Richard has written a highly successful GCSE music guide, published by Longman (Pearson Education), and he is a member of both PRS (Performing Rights Society for Music) and ALCS (Authors’ Licensing and Collecting Society Ltd).
 In 2011 he was elected as a Fellow of the Royal Society of Arts and in 2015 he was awarded a Fellowship of the London College of Music in composition.